ImSuryasen/ImSuryasen/README.md

-### Hi there 👋
+### Hi there 👋 myself Suryasen

-**ImSuryasen/ImSuryasen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+<iframe src="https://giphy.com/embed/f3iwJFOVOwuy7K6FFw" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/Pluralsight-man-development-developer-f3iwJFOVOwuy7K6FFw">via GIPHY</a></p>

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a Healthcare Project
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web Development
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Android Development
-- 📫 How to reach me: ...
+- 📫 How to reach me: [...](https://www.linkedin.com/in/imsuryasen/)
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:
+        The term "bug" to describe a programming error originated when a moth got trapped in a computer relay in 1947, leading to the first documented case of debugging.
 ---
 <p align="center"><h3 align="center"> Show some ❤️ by ⭐ the repository!!!</h3></p>